-Ice shoves come dangerously close to lake shore business
+Ice shoves come dangerously close to lakeshore business

 PIPE, Wis. ( WFRV ) – Jim Koenigs has seen his share of ice shoves over the past four decades.

-“I would say this latest push is about a hundred and seventy five feet deep east to west so this is a lot of ice.” said Koenigs.
+“I would say this latest push is about a hundred and seventy-five feet deep east to west so this is a lot of ice,” said Koenigs.

 The owner of Lakeview Supper Club says he wasn’t home when the ice shoves pushed onto shore, but friends who were capturing it on video alerted him to what was happening.